samyeh0527/Docker-Dockerfile/README.md

 in Raspberry Pi4 (armV7l_32bit) os use Docker .
 this project for job use so if Encounter difficulties issue you can Ask

+#Remark
+the environment total  about 1.5GB .
+Mainly use python3 、Opencv、Python3-dev、Python-numpy